igoose1/sending_queue/README.md

 #### Priority of messages
 You can change message priority.
 Standart message's priority is 10.
-Messages with lower priority will send earlier.
+Messages with lower priority will be sent earlier.

 ```python3
 queue.add_text_message(message.chat.id, 'Important message', priority=5)